 Data collection and project accomplishments

 Morgan (2014) perceives the evaluation of asset-based working lags behind the practice of it.
 The nature of ‘evidence’ and the evaluation of asset-based approaches is also contemplated by Garven, MacLean, and Pattoni (2016).
-They acknowledge the difficulty of measuring outcomes and recognise ‘asset-based approaches are inherently contrary to the conventional way that research and evaluation are undertaken’ (Garven, MacLean and Pattoni 2016, 64).
+They acknowledge the difficulty of measuring outcomes and recognise ‘asset-based approaches are inherently contrary to the conventional way that research and evaluation are undertaken’ (Garven, MacLean, and Pattoni 2016, 64).
 They contend however, that all participating parties should be involved from the outset in planning the outcome’s improvement process so that useful evidence can be gathered.
 They also purport ‘what is important is that the choice of method is appropriate, acceptable to those involved and fits with what the person or group is trying to achieve’ (Garven, MacLean, and Pattoni 2016, 79).
 As such, to evaluate the merits and limitations of the ABCD project data were collected by one school throughout the duration of the project.
 The Boxall Profile for Young People (Bennathan, Boxall, and Colley 2010) was utilised as the diagnostic tool to ascertain pupils’ levels of social, emotional and behavioural difficulties (SEBD).
 This is a means of identifying SEBD aptitudes, needs and development and for periodically monitoring progress against individualised targets.
 The assessment of each pupil is compared to the standardised emotional literacy scores of ‘competently functioning’ children of a similar age group.
 As such, baseline measurements were taken by a teacher at the start of the project and were repeated seven months later at the end of the project.
 The results showed undoubtedly a great improvement on the self-negating element where at the very beginning of the project (and observed in the Introductory Event) pupils were generally negative towards themselves or rejected/avoided being part of new, unfamiliar tasks.
 At the start of the project pupils’ typical responses and actions revealed their self-consciousness and that they were hypersensitive to disapproval.
 The end results indicated all students, with one exception, made excellent progress (external circumstances affected that one pupil who was not able to engage in the project as much as the others).
 The comments made by pupils towards the end of the project provide a flavour of their learning experiences:

 ‘I have grown in confidence’